EOluwatobi/LITAPROJECTS/README.md

 ---
  EDA involves exploring of the data to provide answers to some questions about the data such as:
  - What is the total revenue of sales by region?
- - What line of business had the highest sales?
+ - What line of business has the highest sales?
- - What 5 stores has the top sales?
+ - What 5 market has the top sales?
- - What 5 stores has the lowest number of sales and unit sold?

 ## Data analysis
 ---